 Author: Dennis R. Winge

-Norwegian emigration in the 1800s described in terms of a family from the Skatval parish in Nord-TrØndelag.
-The Vinges had been a successful farming family for eight generations in Skatval prior to their departure to America.
-During a period in Norwegian history when many individuals were forced to lease land and live as economic slaves, the Vinges were stable, independent landholders.
-However, the lure of abundant, inexpensive land motivated their decision to vacate their homeland.
-Their emigration and subsequent pioneering in Goodhue and Lac qui Parle Counties in Minnesota is a story typical of Norwegian families.
-The enclave of the Vinge - who became the Winge - family in the Wanamingo Township in Goodhue County became a new Scandinavia for them.
-Considerable emphasis is placed on the family life in Norway and in pioneer settlements in Minnesota as well as history of the Norwegian Lutheran Church, especially the Hauge Synod in America.
-Christianity was a central focus in the lives of Norwegian pioneers, including the Winges.
-The book ends with a genealogy of the Winge family.
+Norwegian emigration in the 1800s is described in terms of the Straum family from the Skjold parish in Rogaland Norway.
+This family successfully operated the Straum farm for eight generations - beginning about 1600 - prior to their departure to America.
+During a period in Norwegian history when many individuals were forced to lease land and live as economic slaves, the Straums were stable, independent landholders.
+However, the lure of abundant, inexpensive land in America motivated their decision to vacate their homeland.
+Their emigration to America and subsequent pioneering in Mahaska and Story Counties in Iowa is a story typical of many Norwegian families from Rogaland.
+The Norwegian enclave of Palestine Township in Story County, Iowa, became a new Scandinavia for them.
+Considerable emphasis is placed on the family life in Norway, the influence of Quaker activism in the area around the Straum farm, on emigration, and pioneer life in Iowa for the Strom family.

 Author: Everett Kelly ISBN 978-1-62137-603-3 (hardcover) 160 pages This is the story of the life...

 Author: Leslie Rounds and Tara Vose Raiselis ISBN: 978-1-62137-750-4 (Softcover) 174 Pages In the late...

 Author: Portland Burn Survivors ISBN 978-1-62137-4244ISBN 978-1-62137-4664 158 pages "...do I believe?" is an anthology about...